Find Trade Colleges

 24% Freshmen Loans

-There are 1,081 full-time undergraduates at NW-SCC, and 3,360 students altogether.
+There are 3,360 students at NW-SCC in total, 1,081 are full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

 Approximately 24% of the students who attend this school take out loans.
 The typical student loan amount is $2,779 a year.
-NW-SCC has a 3.2% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The student loan default rate of 3.2% means most graduates are not struggling to pay off their loans.

 Students who graduate from NW-SCC with a bachelor’s degree make an average of $27,997 during the early years of their career after graduation.